hypergonial/hikari-arc/docs/guides/interactions.md

 ## What is an "interaction" anyway?

-Before interactions, there was only really one way to make a bot interact with the user on Discord.
+Before interactions, there was only one way to make a bot communicate with users on Discord.
 You could listen to events through the gateway, and if you so chose, respond to them.
 However this wasn't ideal, since for example, if you wanted to create a bot that listens for messages that start with `!` (as a common bot-prefix), you would have to scan every single message that is sent, just to find the ones that were meant for your bot.
 This also created issues with multiple bots potentially sharing the same common prefix, along with privacy concerns, since bots had the right (and practically the requirement) to read every single message.

 **Interactions** were devised as a sort of "targeted event" by Discord to specifically prompt a bot to respond to user action.
 Instead of the bot having to listen to every single event through the gateway, it is simply "called to action" by Discord when the bot is requested to perform a specific action.
 These actions include:

-- App Commands (Slash, Context Menu)
+- **App Commands** (Slash, Context Menu)
-- Slash Command Autocompletion
+- **Slash Command Autocompletion**
-- Message Components (Buttons, Selects)
+- **Message Components** (Buttons, Selects)
-- Modals
+- **Modals**

 Whenever a user enters a slash command, or presses a button, Discord sends an interaction specifically to *your bot*, asking it to respond to the interaction.